syncfusion-content/blazor-docs/blazor/diagram/native-events.md

+---
+layout: post
+title: Native Events in Blazor Diagram Component | Syncfusion
+description: Learn about Native Events in Blazor Diagram component of Syncfusion, and more details.
+platform: Blazor
+control: Diagram
+documentation: ug
+---

 # Native events

 The Diagram control provides event support, which triggers while interacting with the diagram.
 Also, Syncfusion provides native event support in blazor for the following events